wala/graph4code/docs/index.md

 ```
 #### Query Example 2: Search in forums posts for program code

-This query below assumes that the user has a context in the program from which they are launching their search. ?f specifies a list of functions that represent the calling context.
+The query below assumes that the user has a context in the program from which they are launching their search. ?f specifies a list of functions that represent the calling context.

 ```
 select ?q ?t ?q_content ?a_content ?c where {